qi-rub/moment_polytopes/docs/index.rst

 .. literalinclude:: ../examples/three_qubits.py
    :language: python

-We have used this package to compute moment cones associated with many other quantum marginal problems (XXX: add link).
+We have used this package to compute moment cones associated with various quantum marginal problems (XXX: add link).

 You can install this package as follows: